sriniketh8119/memory/README.md

 # memory
-this is my first github repository
+This is my first github repository
 <br>
-author-sriniketh sharma
+Author-Sriniketh Sharma